Smertig/banana/master/_sources/api/tg/methods/set_game_score.rst.txt

    .. cpp:member:: optional_t<boolean_t> force

-   Pass True, if the high score is allowed to decrease.
+   Pass True if the high score is allowed to decrease.
 This can be useful when fixing mistakes or banning cheaters

    .. cpp:member:: optional_t<boolean_t> disable_edit_message

-   Pass True, if the game message should not be automatically edited to include the current scoreboard
+   Pass True if the game message should not be automatically edited to include the current scoreboard

    .. cpp:member:: optional_t<integer_t> chat_id